-All Respondent rights (including the rights of organizations) detailed in section 8-B of the Code of Community Standards apply to student organization members referred to an investigation.
+All Respondent rights (including the rights of organizations) detailed in prior sections of the Code of Community Standards apply to student organization members referred to an investigation.
 Should the student organization members select an advisor, the advisor may accompany the student organization members at all investigation meetings.
 Student organization members may contact the Office of Community Standards for assistance in identifying an advisor.

 Student Conduct Process

-Please refer to Section 8, Student Conduct Process of the Code of Community Standards for Student Conduct Process resolution procedures.
+Please refer to the prior section of the Code of Community Standards for Student Conduct Process resolution procedures.